barbazul/1kfa/mod_guide_player.md

 dice.
 Each Deckahedron card has symbols that can be used in their place.

-To roll a 1d4 or 1d6 with the Deckahedron, flip over a card from the top of your deck, and look for the d4 or d6 symbol on the face side, and count up the pips (the dots) inside the respective symbol.
+To roll a 1d4 or 1d6 with the Deckahedron, flip over a card from the top of your deck, and look for the d4 or d6 symbol on the face side, and read the number therein.

 `TODO: illustration of d4 and d6 symbols`

-If the count of pips is zero, that card doesn't count.
+If there is no number, that card doesn't count.
 Just re-flip and use the next card.

-To roll a 1d10, follow the same process, but add up all the pips of *both* the d4 and d6 symbols.
+To roll a 1d10, follow the same process, but add up the two numbers inside the triangle and the square.
 This does not produce results uniformly between 1 and 10, but instead produces results along a specially-designed "2-to-10 curve", which has been chosen to provide statistical results that create a pleasing and dramatic experience.